A. J. Johnson (linebacker): College career

 Johnson attended the University of Tennessee, where he played college football under head coaches Derek Dooley and Butch Jones.
-Johnson made 138 tackles in 2012 to lead the Southeastern Conference in that category.
+Johnson made 138 tackles in 2012 to lead the Southeastern Conference (SEC) in that category.
 He made 106 tackles in 2013, and was named First-team All-SEC.

 He was also named a Freshman All-American by the Football Writers Association of America in 2011.

-Following speculation that he might skip his final year of eligibility to enter the NFL Draft, Johnson announced in January 2014 that he would remain at Tennessee for his senior year.
+Following speculation that he might skip his final year of eligibility to enter the NFL draft, Johnson announced in January 2014 that he would remain at Tennessee for his senior year.
 In April 2014, Johnson was named a Strength and Conditioning All-American by the National Strength and Conditioning Association.

 Suspension

 On November 18, 2014, Johnson was suspended from the University of Tennessee after he was accused of rape.
 Two days prior, Johnson threw a party at his apartment.
 A woman, who was visiting out of state, stated she had previously had two sexual encounters with Johnson.
 She alleged that she was shocked when Johnson immediately began having sex with her after entering his bedroom.
 She then alleges that Johnson's fellow teammate Michael Williams joined and began raping her alongside Johnson.
 On February 12, 2015, Johnson and Williams were both officially indicted on two counts of aggravated rape by a grand jury.

 On July 27, 2018, Johnson and Williams were acquitted of all charges.